dsirotkin256/libzhl/README.md

 # DISCLAIMER

-**WARNING**: USE OF THIS LIBRARY FOR SCUBA/TECHNICAL DIVING MAY CAUSE HEALTH PROBLEMS OR DEATH
+**WARNING**: USE OF THIS LIBRARY FOR UNDERWATER DIVING MAY CAUSE HEALTH PROBLEMS OR DEATH

-The use of this library for scuba/technical diving is strictly prohibited.
-The calculations and algorithms used in this library are not intended for use in life-critical applications, including scuba/technical diving.
+The use of this library for underwater diving is strictly prohibited.
+The calculations and algorithms used in this library are not intended for use in life-critical applications, including underwater diving.

-## RISKS ASSOCIATED WITH SCUBA/TECHNICAL DIVING
+## RISKS ASSOCIATED WITH UNDERWATER DIVING

-Scuba/technical diving is a high-risk activity that can result in serious health problems or death.
-The use of this library for scuba/technical diving may increase the risk of:
+underwater diving is a high-risk activity that can result in serious health problems or death.
+The use of this library for underwater diving may increase the risk of:

 - Decompression sickness (DCS)
 - Nitrogen narcosis